aceitaFacil/HTML-jQuery-Example/README.md

     git clone https://github.com/aceitaFacil/HTML-jQuery-Example
     ```

-2. Generate a base64 string of your public key concatenated with a colon:
+2. Generate a base64 string of your API key concatenated with a colon:

     1. Open the developer tools console from your browser (instructions for
        [Chrome][devtools-chrome] and [Firefox][devtools-firefox]).

-    2. Type `btoa('INSERT YOUR PUBLIC KEY HERE' + ':');`.
+    2. Type `btoa('INSERT YOUR PUBLIC API KEY HERE' + ':');`.
+Your public API
+       key is just the username.

     3. Take note of the generated string.